vrapeutic/GardenDo-WebXR/README.md

 #### 1 | Install and run the project locally using NPM
 ---
+> node v15.5.0
-> `node v15.5.0 npm v7.3.0`
+> npm v7.3.0

-1. Clone the repository git clone https://github.com/vrapeutic/GardenDoWebVR.git.
+ 1. Clone the repository `git clone https://github.com/vrapeutic/Archeeko-WebXR.git`

-2. Go to the repo's directory cd GardenDoWebVR.
+ 2. Go to the repo's directory `cd Archeeko-WebXR`

-3. Run npm install to install the required dependecies.
+ 3. Run `npm install` to install the required dependecies

-4. Run npm run dev command to start the WebXR app in your local environment.
+ 4. Run `npm run dev` command to start the WebXR app in your local envirotnment

-5. Go to the localhost URL specified in the terminal.
+ 5. Go to the localhost URL specified in the terminal
  6. Congrats!
 You've got your local development environment ready!

 #### 2 | Install and run the project locally using Docker
 ---